Vozec/BrainDbg/README.md

 # BrainDbg
-This tool is independent Brainfuck debugger , written in python
+This tool is an independent Brainfuck debugger , written in python

 # Setup